 2020 Girls seeks to combat the perception that STEM subjects are inherently for males

 ITEC has conducted youth classes in the Lansing area since 2008, including several courses geared towards girls.
-In this partnership with MCWT, 2020 Girls explicitly focuses on girls in the organizations’ collective efforts to address inequalities in STEM education and careers.
+2020 Girls explicitly focuses on girls in the organizations’ collective efforts to address inequalities in STEM education and careers.

 The program aims to send these young women on a trajectory towards success in college and careers, in 2020 and beyond